 1. Map your personal principles, beliefs and values under categories

-Some common business categories are listed in the table.
+Some common business processes are listed below.
 You can add or substitute other categories of your own.
 It can also be useful to look at other businesses' values, especially organisations that you admire or aspire to.
 But don't forget that you are creating your own values and spelling out what your business stands for.

 Sample business categories